caoxueting555/uneven-illumination-correction/README.md

 # uneven-illumination-correction
-dataset of uneven illumination image
+You can get the dataset of uneven illumination image from https://pan.baidu.com/s/1HAaaTdCoN86EjJC8PxbXvw